fusion-jena/JeDaSS/README.md

 The accepted version can be accesed vis the [publisher web site](https://link.springer.com/chapter/10.1007/978-3-030-62327-2_1)

 # Repository folders
-This repository includes almost the material related to the development of Jena Data Analysis and Summarization tool.
+This repository includes almost the material related to the development of Jena Dataset Summarization and Synthesis (JeDaSS) tool.
 It includes the following:
 * Original hypotheses;

 * The code